jeetelongname/jeetelongname.github.io/blog-hugo/content/posts/understanding-monads.md

 draft: false
 ---

-After A lot of struggle I finally understand monads and why they are useful.
+After a lot of struggle I finally understand monads and why they are useful.
 This is less an explainer and more of a write up of my understanding.
-In any case Let us get started.
+In any case let us get started.

 ## So what is a monad? {#so-what-is-a-monad}